kimgoetzke/procedural-generation-2/README.md

 ## Attribution

-- Art work is heavily inspired by [sanctumpixel](https://sanctumpixel.itch.io/)'s style
+- Art work is somewhat inspired by [sanctumpixel](https://sanctumpixel.itch.io/)'s style
 - All sprites were created by myself and are available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ## How to develop